I’m very happy to share the following interview with Sue Ackerman.

 Lastly, why do you carve spoons?

 I carve spoons because not carving them isn’t an option anymore.
 It’s who I am now.
 I’m a mom, I’m a grandma, and I’m a spoon carver.
 I carve because it brings me calm and joy, and if anything I make can bring someone else joy, then all the better!

 Thanks Sue!
-You can follow him and inquire about purchasing his spoons on Instagram at @midwest_spoons.
+You can follow her and inquire about purchasing her spoons on Instagram at @midwest_spoons.